Swift Engineering: Swift020/021

-In 2014 Swift started developing the Swift020 fully electric, fully autonomous VTOL UAS.
-This aircraft is runway independent and transitions to horizontal flight through its autopilot software. the first UAS featuring X-blade technology, made its first fully autonomous flight demonstration in the city of Kobe, Japan on July 21, 2018.
+In 2014, Swift started developing the Swift020 fully electric, fully autonomous VTOL UAS.
+This aircraft is runway-independent and transitions to horizontal flight through its autopilot software. the first UAS featuring X-blade technology, made its first fully autonomous flight demonstration in the city of Kobe, Japan on July 21, 2018.
 It takes off and lands like a quadrotor but transitions to efficient fixed-wing forward flight without additional launch and recovery equipment, vastly reducing operational time and cost.
 It has a 4-meter wingspan, 2–3 hours of endurance, and a 1.5-kg payload.

+Swift Crane

+The Swift Crane is a VTOL unmanned aerial vehicle designed and developed by Swift Engineering.
+It is a fixed-wing design and can take off and land vertically.
+This drone features a large wing and four propellers.
+Swift Engineering initially released the Swift020 model, which was primarily used for research and development purposes, and later upgraded it to the Swift021.
+The latest version of the drone, the Swift Crane, is a commercialized variant.